2020PB/police-brutality/all-locations.md

 Police detained a protestor for allegedly striking a barricade with a skateboard.
 He is shown behind a police bike line with four officers holding him on the ground.
 One officer punches him repeatedly.

-tags: punch, strike, arrest, knee
+tags: punch, strike, arrest, knee, protestor

 id: tx-austin-12